-Here are a couple of my favourite Feynman quotes from The Challenger:
+Here are a couple of my favourite Feynman quotes from The Challenger movie:

-What I can do is embed this YouTube video featuring an interview with the real Richard Feynman and footage of the moment he “startled” the official inquiry by demonstrating that the rubber ‘O‘ rings didn’t do what the “scientific data” provided by the manufacturers said they did.
-Someone must own the copyright to this video, but they’re obviously a lot more public-spirited than the BBC because they haven’t taken down yet.
+What the BBC can’t take down is this YouTube video featuring an interview with the real Richard Feynman and footage of the moment he “startled” the official inquiry by demonstrating that the rubber ‘O‘ rings didn’t do what the “scientific data” provided by the manufacturers said they did.

 Replace the word “NASA” with “the BBC” or “the government”, and the word “technology” with “society” or “world”, and the same principles should apply today.
 Except Challenger was nearly 30 years ago, and things were very different then.
 The generation that fought a World War against fascism was still in the workplace, and the Nuremberg principle, that following orders is not an acceptable excuse, was still fresh in their minds.